-Recently a coaching client tearfully shared during a session that they had discovered some of their content on a colleague's website.
+During a recent coaching call, a client tearfully shared that they had discovered some of their content on a colleague's website.
 I had been working with this client for several months helping with the website, so I was very familiar with this colleague's creativity and writing style.

 Comparing the websites, while the offending colleague's content was slightly different, the website lay out, titles, colors, design, some of the unique key words, the tone and "flavor" of the writing, were far too similar to be anything but plagiarism.

 I wish this was the first conversation I have had with my therapist coaching clients in walking them through this kind of professional betrayal, but sadly it is not.

 For Fricks Sake - Can We Stop Copy Catting Already!

 I have had therapist coaching clients share that they have found their blog content on other websites, or their Psychology Today profile copied nearly word for word, or taglines, logos, website designs, original quotes, materials, forms, webinar ideas, passive income ideas, e-books, and you name it, ripped right off of their websites and social media.

 The old adage, "Imitation is the sincerest form of flattery" comes up short when therapists and healing professionals engage in this kind of unethical and illegal practice.
 There is nothing flattering at all when a colleague does this.

 If it has happened to you (and yes, it has happened to me as well), it feels like a professional punch in the gut, it impacts trust, and leaves one feeling vulnerable and hurt.
 Especially if the offender is someone that you have supported, been of service to, is a coaching client, someone you have mentored, or is a colleague friend.

 Stop for a moment and carefully read this definition of plagiarism.
 Do you notice that plagiarism is not just about copying something word for word?
 Plagiarism also applies to ideas and creative arts as well.